-In Q2-2019 Mundoro entered into a Generative Program Agreement (the "Generative Agreement") in the Republic of Bulgaria with Japan Oil, Gas and Metals National Corporation ("JOGMEC").
+In March 2019 Mundoro entered into a Generative Program Agreement (the "Generative Agreement") in the Republic of Bulgaria with JOGMEC.
 The purpose of this program was to establish a generative program, whereby Mundoro carried out mineral exploration activities in Bulgaria under the direction of a joint Technical Committee with the view to identifying areas of interests that merit additional exploration and/or development work.
-JOGMEC sole funded the Generative Program.
+JOGMEC sole funded the Strategic Alliance.
 The generative program has been completed and JOGMEC has selected a few Designated Projects to proceed to the next stage of the Generative Agreement.
+One of the Designated Projects located in western Bulgaria is considered highly prospective for sediment-hosted copper stratiform type deposits, like that in the Kupferschiefer region of Germany and Poland and the Central African Copperbelt of Zambia and DRC.
+There are around 60 known copper-lead-zinc mineral occurrences and several historical mines in this area.
+The area is in the final stage of the application process.